Carucage: Under Richard I

 Under Henry's son, King Richard I, a new land tax was collected, the first since 1162.
-It was organised by Hubert Walter, the Justiciar of England who was in charge of governing England while the king was gone.
+It was organised by Hubert Walter, the justiciar of England who was in charge of governing England while the king was gone.
 Like the geld, the carucage was based on the amount of land owned, thus targeting free men rather than serfs, who owned no land and were therefore exempt.
 First collected in 1194, and the first land tax collected in England since the geld, carucage was based on the size of the estate as measured in either hides or carucates (a unit of land that could be ploughed by an eight-ox plough-team in a year, which was normally considered equivalent to a hide).
 The original property assessment of the carucage was based on the Domesday Survey, a survey of land holdings in England that was completed by 1087.

 Collected again in 1198, and usually called the "great carucage", it was initially assessed at a rate of 2 shillings per carucate (estimated at 100 acre or 120 acre), but later an additional 3 shillings per carucate was imposed.
 This 1198 collection was to provide the king with money for his military campaigns in France, and raised about £1,000.
-A number of fines were subsequently imposed on taxpayers for evading payment, suggesting that the 1198 tax was not very successful.
+Some fines were subsequently imposed on taxpayers for evading payment, suggesting that the 1198 tax was not very successful.

 According to the late 12th century chronicler Roger of Howden, the main source for information on the 1198 carucage, assessments were carried out in county by a commission of two royal officials working in each hundred (a subdivision of a county).
 Each of these commissions included two local knights who would take sworn testimonies in each village from four villagers and the bailiffs or estate officials of those barons holding land in the village.
 The resulting assessments were recorded, and the sheriff, or chief royal official of the county, would receive the money and forward it to the treasury.
 Estate holders in the area were responsible for the payments from their estates, and when they were handed to the Exchequer a special procedure was followed to record the payments, which were then deposited into a dedicated set of accounts.
 These elaborate procedures were probably meant to avoid misappropriation of funds, but may not have been successful, as justices were later sent out to inquire into the commissioners' activities.
 As a result of their investigations, 23 counties paid fines to secure an end to royal inquiries and any arrears in payments.

 The lower clergy and bishops resisted Richard's attempt to impose the 1198 carucage on their estates.
-In response, Richard withdrew their access to his royal courts forcing them to buy it back for a sum greater than the carucage would have collected.
+In response, Richard withdrew their access to his royal courts which forced them to buy access to the courts back for a sum greater than the carucage would have collected.